 “Ahhh.
-We got hit at about seventeen klicks out so I figure we crashed at about sixteen, so we’ve maybe gone about anther K. Maybe fifteen more to go,” he guessed as the splashed along through the sand and gravel bottom.
+We got hit at about seventeen klicks out so I figure we crashed at about sixteen or a bit beyond that, so we’ve maybe gone about anther K. Maybe fourteen more to go,” he guessed as they splashed along through the sand and gravel bottom.

 “You OK back there?”

 “I’m fine.
 I feel it pulling in my groin, but that shit you gave me, scares pain away.”

 “Those trees about two hundred meters downstream.
 We’ll stop there for five.
 Do you need me to look at you?”

 “Only if you see fresh bleeding I can’t see.
 Looks like you mighta made a good medic.”